 - Dates: our secret weapon in this smoothie.
-Dates are a natural sweetener that are great to use in place of refined sugars.
+Dates are a natural sweetener that's great to use in place of refined sugars.
 That's why you'll love them in this smoothie!
-Not only do dates have a dessert-like taste, they also contain a ton of vitamins and minerals.
+Not only do dates have a dessert-like taste, but they also contain a ton of vitamins and minerals.
 We use Medjool dates, which are the most popular variety, but they are all delicious.
-The ones from Costco are especially creamy and perfect for recipes, or eating by themselves.
+The ones from Costco are especially creamy and perfect for recipes or snacks.

 - Peanut Butter: we love our smoothies to be extra creamy, so we almost always add peanut butter.
 It gives this smoothie recipe an especially unique taste.
 If it isn't enough to be delicious, peanut butter is also is a rich source of potassium.
 So, if you put this ingredient in your smoothie, your heart will be happy!

 In a blender, add the soy milk and water first (your blender will thank you).
 Then, add in the spinach and the rest of the ingredients on top, leaving the protein out until the end.

 Blend on high until you achieve a creamy consistency.
 If you need more liquid, add some water or plant milk in a few tablespoons at a time.
 If you aren't using a high-speed blender, like a Vitamix, you may have to stop and scrape down the sides a couple times.